 The U17 Special was disliked for similar reasons.
 What, Cell killed the Z fighters in his universe?
 Naw, ya think?
 Plenty of fans were wondering why they didn't show, say, how Cell dealt with Babidi.

-A recent minicomic revealed that U8 Paragas and Broly are still around, but chose to live in peace instead of attacking Freeza and his PTO, who are still dominant in the universe.
+A minicomic revealed that U8 Paragas and Broly are still around, but chose to live in peace instead of attacking Freeza and his PTO, who are still dominant in the universe.
 What would have been an awesome special in itself, it has been decided it is not worth exploring, let alone other universes where multiple evil factions would still be around.

+The Vargas who decided not to bother sending Broly back to his universe after the Broly vs. Vegetto fight.
 Dumbass Has a Point: As far as they knew Broly wasn't a threat anymore and in the long run it would be safer to leave him in the lifeless universe the tournament is taking place in rather than send him back to his populated home one.

 Universe 8 Gohan is commonly seen this way after it didn't even occur to him to use the dragon radar to search Frieza's ship, frantically checking every room instead.

 Ginyu's loss to Vegito.
 Now granted, there's not a lot of ways to win against Vegito, but using his "Change!" technique on him was hopeless and more or less guaranteed to fail.
 This is particularly the case since the fight began with Ginyu firing a mouth-beam and Vegito using Instantaneous Movement to teleport them both before he fires it.
 He's just doing the exact same thing that didn't work once, but with higher stakes.